 A GmbH is classified as medium if it exceeds at least two of the small thresholds but does not exceed at least two of the medium thresholds.
 It is classified as large if it exceeds at least two of the medium thresholds.

 The new thresholds are mandatory for financial years beginning after 31 December 2023.
 An early application option existed for financial years beginning after 31 December 2022.
 When first applying the new thresholds, they must be used to assess the size classification retroactively at all past reporting dates, which can produce an immediate reclassification.
+In my experience, firms that roll the PY classification forward without reassessing (SALY) miss this retroactive step entirely.

 How the two-consecutive-year rule works

-§267(4) HGB contains the stability mechanism: a GmbH is only reclassified to a different size class if it exceeds (or falls below) two of the three thresholds on two consecutive balance sheet dates.
-This prevents a single year's fluctuation from triggering or removing audit requirements.
+§267(4) HGB contains the stability mechanism.
+A GmbH is only reclassified to a different size class if it exceeds (or falls below) two of the three thresholds on two consecutive balance sheet dates.
+This prevents a single year’s fluctuation from triggering or removing audit requirements.

-• A GmbH that has been classified as small will only become medium-sized if it exceeds at least two of the small thresholds at both the current year-end and the prior year-end.
+Here is how it operates in practice.
+A GmbH classified as small will only become medium-sized if it exceeds at least two of the small thresholds at both the current year-end and the PY year-end.
+The reverse applies.
+A medium-sized GmbH drops to small only if it falls below at least two of the small thresholds at both the current and PY year-end.

+The April 2024 threshold increase creates a special transitional situation.
 Because the new thresholds must be applied retroactively to all past reporting dates on first application, a GmbH might immediately reclassify downward without waiting two years.
-If the GmbH's 2022 and 2023 year-end figures both fall below the new small thresholds (even though they exceeded the old ones), the two-consecutive-year test is satisfied under the new regime, and the GmbH is reclassified as small from the 2024 financial year onwards.
+If the GmbH’s 2022 and 2023 year-end figures both fall below the new small thresholds (even though they exceeded the old ones), the two-consecutive-year test is satisfied under the new regime, and the GmbH is reclassified as small from the 2024 financial year onwards.

 The average number of employees is calculated as the sum of headcount at 31 March, 30 June, 30 September, and 31 December, divided by four.
 Trainees (Auszubildende) are excluded from this count.